RokLenarcic/memento/README.md

 ## Motivation

 Why is there a need for another caching library?

-[Motivation here.](doc/motivation.md)
+- request scoped caching (and other scoped caching)
+- eviction by secondary index
+- disabling cache for specific function returns
+- tiered caching
+- size based eviction that puts limits around more than one function at the time
+- cache events

 ## Usage